LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning: Related Work

 \subsection{Comparison with Related Work}

-To provide a comprehensive overview of clustering protocols in \acrshort{iot}, Table \ref{tab:comparison} presents a comparative analysis of various approaches, highlighting key aspects such as clustering type, incorporation of AI/ML techniques, handling of control overhead, and distinctive features of each protocol.
+To provide a comprehensive overview of clustering protocols in \acrshort{iot}, Table \ref{tab:comparison} presents a comparative analysis of various approaches, highlighting key aspects such as the year of publication, incorporation of AI/ML techniques, handling of control overhead, and distinctive features of each protocol.

 The significance of our work, \acrshort{leach-rlc}, is underscored by its unique combination of features that directly address the limitations observed in existing clustering protocols for \acrshort{iot} networks.
 While prior protocols, such as those presented in the literature, have struggled to incorporate both optimal \acrshort{ch} selection and efficient control overhead management simultaneously, \acrshort{leach-rlc} stands out as a pioneering solution.